dbrgn/sekursranko/README.md

 ## Running

-Either build & run the binary directly with Cargo:
+Simply execute the binary with the `-c` or `--config` argument:

-    cargo run --release
+    ./sekursranko --config config.toml

-...or build and execute the generated binary.
+You can find an example configfile in this repository at `config.example.toml`.

 Configure logging using the `RUST_LOG` env var:

-    RUST_LOG=sekursranko=debug cargo run --release
+    RUST_LOG=sekursranko=debug ./sekursranko -c config.toml

 ## Name